Anaïs Croze: Biography

 Her band Opossum was a Découverte (nominee as a newcomer band) of the 2003 Printemps de Bourges, to which Anaïs returned two years later to be awarded two trophies this time, the Attention Talent Disque for best new album and the Attention Talent Scène for best new stage artist, which made her a most remarkable winner in this festival.

 The Cheap Show, live in Marseille, was her first album.
-The auto produced recording of her show ended up selling 500,000, after first starting with word of mouth its only publicity.
+The auto-produced recording of her show ended up selling 500,000, after first starting with word of mouth as its only publicity.
 Anaïs released a studio version of her first single on February 27, The new edition of "the cheap show" featuring five new tracks, three of which were recorded during Lenoir's Black Session on French radio station France Inter.
 The Cheap Show is an exception in the French music industry since it was the first time an artist achieved success with a live album as a first album.
 She was Alain Souchon's supporting artist at the Olympia in Paris in the early days of March 2006.

 Though she was shortlisted for the 2005 Prix Constantin and more recently the 2006 edition of Victoires de la musique as Révélation scène de l’année (best new stage artist of the year), she failed to win either of the much-coveted accolades this time around, nevertheless, her fresh performance on TV at the Victoires de la Musique put her album on top of the French charts.

 In 2007, she worked with LA band The Blood Arm for a duet version of their song Do I Have Your Attention?.
 She wrote a song for French actress Karin Viard in Maïwenn musical film, "le bal des actrices".
 She appeared lately in the French channel canal + short TV series "Rien dans les Poches" by Marion Vernoux with Emma De Caunes.